Nilsonmichiles/AgenticAuditing/README.md

 ![Symposium Banner](banner.jpg)

-Welcome to the **Artificial Intelligence Agentic Auditing** tutorial, part of the [63rd World Continuous Auditing and Reporting Symposium (WCARS)](https://raw.rutgers.edu/63wcars.html) at **Rutgers University** in Newark on **November 7th, 2024**.
+Welcome to the **Artificial Intelligence Agentic Auditing** tutorial, part of the [63rd World Continuous Auditing and Reporting Symposium (WCARS)](https://raw.rutgers.edu/63wcars.html) at **[Rutgers Business School](https://www.business.rutgers.edu/)** in Newark on **November 7th, 2024**.
 This tutorial will provide an in-depth, hands-on exploration of how AI agents can be leveraged to enhance and automate various auditing tasks. 🤖🔍

 This tutorial covers how multiple AI agents can work collaboratively to audit accounting journal entries, simulating tasks typically performed by human auditors.
 This session explores the growing role of **Agentic Auditing**, where autonomous AI agents work together to perform anomaly detection, compliance verification, and approval flow analysis. 🐍💻